Physical Therapy After an Accident in Colorado

 - Wound care

-If your auto injury did not require surgery, it is recommended to begin physical therapy within one week following an auto accident.
+If your injury did not require surgery, it is recommended to begin physical therapy within one week following an auto accident.
 If your injury did require surgery, you should speak with your physician to determine the proper time to begin your physical therapy treatment.

 Upon meeting with your physical therapist, they will conduct a thorough examination, after which a treatment plan will be created.
 The primary goal of the plan will be to repair and strengthen your damaged tissue and for avoiding excessive scar growth.